Junoon (band): Continued success (2001 – 2004)

 Following the terrorist attacks on 11 September 2001, Junoon, in the aftermath of the attacks, travelled to the United States for a series of shows at universities and high schools.
 On 9 October, the band played a peace concert at the United Nations (UN).
 They became the first ever rock band to be invited to perform at the United Nations general assembly, by UN secretary-general Kofi Annan.
 On 29 November, the music television channel, VH1, aired a special documentary, Islamabad: Rock City, about the group hosted by Susan Sarandon.
 On 25 December, Junoon had once again been embraced by the Pakistani government, and were even joined on stage by then the President, General Pervez Musharraf, as he invited them to perform at the mausoleum of Pakistan's founder, Muhammad Ali Jinnah, on Jinnah's birthday.
 Although Junoon continues to promote peace and harmony, the band also speaks out on contentious issues that most popular groups avoid.
 The band served as goodwill ambassadors for HIV/AIDS awareness for the UN and raised several issues.

 In 2002, Junoon opened a new chapter by releasing the antiterrorism song "No More" in English, yet another attempt by the group to spread their message to a wider audience.
 Although, Junoon had previously released English songs on their first two albums, such as "Our Land", "Lady Magic", "Downtown Princes" and "Game of Chance".
 The song "No More" is the first English song for which Junoon released a music video.
 CNN aired a 30-minute interview of Junoon on the program Talk Asia.
-They received rave reviews in The New York Times, Billboard Magazine, The New York Post, Newsweek, and others.
+They received rave reviews in The New York Times, Billboard, The New York Post, Newsweek, and others.
 On 29 March, Junoon released their second live album and the overall twelfth album, Daur-e-Junoon.